dgestep/big-code-bang/README.md

 If the Big Code Bang project has helped you with your project then consider making a donation on [PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=3W84KU3SV3NSE).
-Your donation keeps me moving to enhance this project and build more open source projects like the ...
+Your donation keeps me moving to enhance this project and build more open source projects like the Big Code Bang.

-**Big Code BANG**

 [MAKE A DONATION](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=3W84KU3SV3NSE)

+If you need help with your project, contact me on [LinkedIn](https://www.linkedin.com/in/doug-estep-6061a41).
 Thank you and good luck with your project!